hindutva/hindutva.github.io/content/main/polity/geopolitics/_index.md

 title: +Geopolitics
 ---

+## Economy
+" Trade is not just a game.
+Over the long sweep of history some nations lose independence and control of their destiny if they fall behind in trade.
+Therefore nations must think about it strategically, not just as a matter of where they can buy the cheapest shirt this week."

 ## Hindu vs west conflict
 - "The lessons learned by other nations show what lies ahead.
 You have the rudhira-varṇa-s of mahākrauñcadvīpa whose numerous tribes were overpowered and exterminated by the mleccha-s."
 - "Then there are the kṛṣṇa-s of sthūladvīpa whom they along with the marūnmatta-s reduced to being slaves.
 They have been excluded from civilization and left with merely the preta/rākṣasa-pustaka in their hand."